Examples of Restricted Data

 - Determine if you MUST save the restricted data.

-How Do I Dispose Equipment that has stored Restricted Data?
+How Do I Dispose of Equipment that has stored Restricted Data?

-- Devices such as desktop computers, laptops, printers, tablets must be disposed of by one of the technology departments at FGCU to prevent restricted data from leaving the university
+- Devices such as desktop computers, laptops, printers, tablets must be disposed of by ITS to prevent restricted data from leaving the university

 - Other storage devices, such as CDs, flash drives, tapes must be disposed of via the office of Records Management